raganwald-deprecated/homoiconic/2013/01/effective-javascript.md

 What we get from *Effective JavaScript* is a brief explanation of the base principles, and then a curated set of implications.
 What makes one such book brilliant and another pedestrian is the balance it strikes between two opposing qualities: *Familiarity* and *Surprise*.
 The topics discussed must be familiar to us, they must cover problems we encounter and can recognise.
 And there must be some surprises, some "Whoa, I never thought of that" moments.

 When a book is too familiar, it fails to add value.
 "Yes, yes," we say, "I know all about prototypes.
 Tell me something I don't know."
 When a book is too surprising, it also fails to add value.
-We say, "A richly entertaining exercise in [theoretrics]."
+We say, "It's a richly entertaining exercise in [theoretrics], nothing more."

 [theoretrics]:https://twitter.com/raganwald/status/286670901905342464 "Portmanteau of 'Theory' and 'Theatrics,' a highly entertaining explanation of theory with little practical value."